BahaaGomaa/Snake-VS/README.md

 If the two snakes bumped head to head both players lose a life.

-The goal is to reach the score limit while avoiding rocks and trying to block the other player from reaching the score point.
+The goal is to reach the score limit while avoiding rocks and trying to block the other player from scoring.

 Unless you are evil and your goal is to kill the other snake by cornering and forcing it to lose a life which also works.